“One Question, One Mike” Exclusive: Big Sean Tells Dr. Michael Eric Dyson He Considered Suicide Many Times

 “With One Question, One Mike, I wanted to create a platform that amplified Black voices and paid homage to the Civil Rights Movement, that provided a blueprint for any group that has suffered as a result of the fight for equality and justice,” says Dr. Dyson of his show.
 “One Question, One Mike is important because it raises important questions about who we are and our contributions to the world.”

-Dr. Dyson created the show alongside his wife, writer and business strategist Marcia L. Dyson,
+Dr. Dyson created the show alongside his wife, writer, and business strategist Marcia L. Dyson,

 who also serves as the show’s co-executive producer.